 The rise of factory jobs in Bangladesh has brought profound cultural changes to the country — and to the lives of two sisters who made the Planet Money T-shirt.

 The Planet Money team followed the making of a simple T-shirt from cotton fields, to factories, to container ships.
+Watch the videos, see the graphics and read the stories.

 "We asked ourselves, 'What the hell do we want?'"
 Answer: "We need employment.
 We need dollars."